bfreuden/helix-tutorial/README.md

   },
   "simpleFields" : {
 ```
-Of course, you can restart the participant once again and the controller will detect it then dispatch partitions.
+Of course, you can restart the participant once again and the controller will detect it then get back to the ideal state.

 ## No single point of failure